-The IPWG first identified current needs and gaps within the industry.
+The MEP WG first identified current needs and gaps within the industry.
 Once the straw-man list was created, the group reevaluated the list and eliminated or grouped 'like' ideas.
-The process of reevaluating the list took place in three successive steps.
-The list was then placed within a survey for ranking of each item by priority of high, medium, or low.
+The reevaluation of the list took place in three successive steps.
+A list of 22 subject line items relevant to all marine energy was developed.
+This list was then placed within a survey for ranking of each item by priority of high, medium, or low.
 The survey also requested that participants assign an associated development scale - micro (ocean observation/PBE), meso (small communities) or macro (utility).
-The survey was sent to the IPWG working group participants on August 31st, 2021 and was completed on September 9th, 2021.
+The survey was sent to the MEP WG participants and marine energy developers and stakeholders on August 31, 2021 and was completed on September 9, 2021.
+The results of the survey are shown in Figure 1 and Table 1.
+Additionally some interesting and valuable comments were made by Marine energy developers and stakeholders which are listed below Table 1.